-3.11 There are no connective pathways between the proposals of the East Lothian LDP and the habitats that form the QI of the SAC, owing to the distance between the effects of the plan area and the SAC.
+3.8 There are no connective pathways between the proposals of the East Lothian LDP and the habitats that form the qualifying interests of the SAC, owing to the distance between any effects arising from the plan and the SAC.
 The common seals, which are a qualifying interest of the SAC, do not haul out on the mainland of East Lothian.
-Development brought forward under one proposal, EGT1: Land at Former Cockenzie Power Station has been identified as potentially having LSE, but as there are no detailed proposals it is not possible to carry out a meaningful assessment at this stage.
-To remove any uncertainty, the wording of the proposal has been amended to highlight the need for further screening of any proposals that are brought forward for the site.
-The Firth of Tay and Eden Estuary SAC has been screened out of further consideration.
+Development brought forward under one proposal, EGT1: Land at Former Cockenzie Power Station, has been identified as potentially having LSE.
+At this stage, there are no detailed proposals for the nature and scope of any development that may come forward under this proposal.
+However, given the coastal location of the site, there is a potential for effects on qualifying interests to arise from any development that altered the quality or availability of feeding habitat or prey for common seals, or resulted in disturbance of common seals, which are a qualifying interest of the European site.
+There is also the potential for a further policy: EGT3 - Forth Coast Area of Co-ordinated Action to give rise to LSE, if it results in developments within the marine zone (which is by no means certain).
+None of the other policies or spatial proposals within the proposed East Lothian LDP has been identified as having a connective pathway to the islands.
+Consequently, Firth of Tay and Eden Estuary SAC has been screened out of further consideration other than for proposal EGT1 and EGT3.